 “Extra Help” or the Low-Income Subsidy Program

 Some people get Extra Help automatically.
-If you can get Extra Help automatically, Medicare will write to you.
-If you do not get a letter from Medicare about Extra Help, you can apply online or call the Social Security Administration at 1-800-772-1213.
+If you can get Extra Help automatically, Medicare or the Social Secuirty Administration will write to you.
+If you do not get a letter about Extra Help, you can apply online or call the Social Security Administration at 1-800-772-1213.

 Prescription Advantage is a prescription drug insurance plan for any Massachusetts resident who is 65 or older.

 Younger people who have a disability who meet income and employment limits may also be able to get Prescription Advantage.

 Prescription Advantage may help pay all or part of the Medicare prescription drug plan’s drug co-payments.

 Prescription Advantage will also provide an “out-of-pocket spending limit”.
 Once you have spent enough of your own money to reach this limit, Prescription Advantage will cover drug co-payments for the rest of the plan year.

 As of April 1, 2020, if you are 65 or older, your countable income must be less than $5,316/month (for an individual) or $7,183/month (for a couple).
 If you are under age 65 and disabled, your countable income must be less than $1,999 (for an individual) or $2,700 (for a couple).